olc-systems-sro/django-puppeteer-pdf/README.rst

 Converts HTML to PDF
 --------------------

-Provides Django views to wrap the HTML to PDF conversion of the `puppeteer <https://github.com/GoogleChrome/puppeteer>`_.
+Provides Django views to wrap the HTML to PDF conversion using `puppeteer <https://github.com/GoogleChrome/puppeteer>`_.

 Forked from: `django-wkhtmltopdf <https://github.com/incuna/django-wkhtmltopdf>`_.

 Requirements
 ------------

-Install the `puppeteer-pdf cli  <https://www.npmjs.com/package/puppeteer-pdf>`_.
+cli for puppeteer `puppeteer-pdf <https://www.npmjs.com/package/puppeteer-pdf>`_.

 Python 2.6+ and 3.3+ are supported.